Google Maps API 3 – Map settings

 scaleControl [boolean]

-This property determines whether the scale control will be displayed or not.
-Set it to true to display the control and false to hide it.
-This control is not displayed by default, so if you want it to show you have to explicitly set this property to true.
+to hide it.
+This control is not displayed by default, so if you want it to show you have to explicitly set this property to true

 The scale control is typically positioned in the lower left corner of the map and are used to get a sense of the scale of the map.
 It looks like this: